AUSAXS/AUSAXS/README.md

 # Todo
- * [ ] dlibMinimizer: Hide all dlib includes in .cpp.
+ * [x] dlibMinimizer: Hide all dlib includes in .cpp.
- * [x] PlotOptions: Remove use_existing_axes.
-Probably more stuff to remove as well.
  * [ ] DebyeLookupTable: Non-default tables seems to be broken.
 Disable default tables to debug.
  * [ ] RhoM: Calculate total weight of protein, multiply (divide) by Avogadro constant, divide by volume to get average density.
 Should be 1.4 or something like that.
  * [ ] EM: R factors http://pd.chem.ucl.ac.uk/pdnn/refine1/rfacs.htm